amalgamaria/secretariat/docs/access/login.rst

 		C. Check the 'Specify username' box and type your aforementioned username.
 		D. Click 'OK'.

-		*After the box closes, a new tab should appear and you will be prompted to enter your password.*
+		*Note: After the box closes, a new tab should appear and you will be prompted to enter your password.
+As you type the password, the cursor will not move to indicate that you have typed anything.
+This is a security feature.
+Type the entire password and press Enter.*

 		E. Type initial password (obtained from `Vijay`_, `John`_, or `Maria`_ in Step 1) on the command line; Press Enter.